BlindHarmony: "Blind" Harmonization for MR Images via Flow model: Experiments

-It is important to note that the dataset size used for CycleGAN training was smaller than that used for the flow model training.
-Additionally, in the case of U-net training, the dataset size was smaller due to the requirement of paired data. (\eg, Flow model training: 75240 slices, Domain 1 CycleGAN training: 17400 slices, Domain1 U-net training: 5100 slices; See Supplementary materials) Moreover, the construction of paired datasets required registration of the source domain image to the target domain image using the FSL FLIRT function.
-Despite the efforts, there may still exist misregistration in source domain-target domain pairs, which can negatively affect the training procedure and result in slightly blurred images produced by U-Net.
+It is important to note that the dataset size used for U-net and CycleGAN training was smaller than that used for the flow model training due to the requirement of multiple domains for training.
+In addition, the U-net dataset size was even smaller due to the requirement of paired data. (\eg, Flow model training: 75,240 slices, Domain 1 CycleGAN training: 75,240 slices from the target domain and 17,400 slices from the source domain, Domain 1 U-net training: 5,100 slices; See Supplementary materials) Moreover, the construction of paired datasets required the registration of the source domain image to the target domain image using the FSL FLIRT function.
+Despite these efforts, there may still exist misregistration in the source domain-target domain pairs, which can negatively affect the training procedure and result in slightly blurred images produced by U-Net.
 These may be the reason for the inferior performance of CycleGAN and U-Net compared to their application for simulated source domains.